 - In this sense, it means the physical makeup of a person, especially with respect to health, strength, and appearance.

-- Expressing something in a clear and forceful way.
+- To express something in a clear and forceful way.

 - Roman emperors

 - The Emperor Augustus was the first Roman to be declared a god.
-To stop the hero-worship from going to their heads, the emperors were sometimes accompanied by a slave whose job was to remind them that they were, in fact, mortal.
+To stop the hero-worship from going to their heads, the emperors were sometimes accompanied by a slave whose job was to remind them that they were, in fact, just human.

 - The Byzantine Empire ruled parts of the east Mediterranean until 1453.
 Its system of government was so vast that we still use the word “byzantine” to describe large and complex organisations.